Genome skimming: Ribosomal DNA

-The Internal transcribed spacers (ITS) are non-coding regions within the 18-5.8-28S rDNA in eukaryotes, and are one feature of rDNA that has been used in genome skimming studies.
+The Internal transcribed spacers (ITS) are non-coding regions within the 18-5.8-28S rDNA in eukaryotes and are one feature of rDNA that has been used in genome skimming studies.
 ITS are used to detect different species within a genus, due to their high inter-species variability.
-These have low individual variability, preventing identification of distinct strains or individuals.
-They are also present in all eukaryotes, has a high evolution rate, and has been used in phylogenetic analysis between and across species.
+These have low individual variability, preventing the identification of distinct strains or individuals.
+They are also present in all eukaryotes, have a high evolution rate and has been used in phylogenetic analysis between and across species.

 When targeting nuclear rDNA, it is suggested that a minimum final sequencing depth of 100X is achieved, and sequences with less than 5X depth are masked.

 Plastomes

 The plastid genome, or plastome, has been used extensively in identification and evolutionary studies using genome skimming due to its high abundance within plants (~3-5% of cell DNA), small size, simple structure, greater conservation of gene structure than nuclear or mitochondrial genes.
 Plastids studies have previously been limited by the number of regions that could be assessed in traditional approaches.
 Using genome skimming, the sequencing of the entire plastid genome, or plastome, can be done at a fraction of the cost and time required for typical sequencing approaches like Sanger sequencing.
 Plastomes have been suggested as a method to replace traditional DNA barcodes in plants, such as the rbcL and matK barcode genes.
 Compared to the typical DNA barcode, genome skimming produces plastomes at a tenth of the cost per base.
 Recent uses of genome skims of plastomes have allowed greater resolution of phylogenies, higher differentiation of specific groups within taxa, and more accurate estimates of biodiversity.
 Additionally, the plastome has been used to compare species within a genus to look at evolutionary changes and diversity within a group.

-When targeting plastomes, it is suggested that a minimum final sequencing depth of 30X is achieved for single-copy regions to ensure high quality assemblies.
+When targeting plastomes, it is suggested that a minimum final sequencing depth of 30X is achieved for single-copy regions to ensure high-quality assemblies.
 Single nucleotide polymorphisms (SNPs) with less than 20X depth should be masked.